Danxil/test_t/README.md

 What is "Promise" and how it works - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise

 [Optional.
-If you will chose redux-saga] What you should know what is "Generators" and how it works - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators
+Only if you will chose redux-saga] What is "Generators" and how it works - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators

 What is "react-router" and how it works - https://reacttraining.com/react-router/web/guides/philosophy